 - a.
+REH.
+Rural Emergency Hospital is a new Medicare Provider designation established by Congress through the Consolidated Appropriations Act of 2021.
+REH facilities are meant to reinforce access to outpatient medical services and reduce health disparities in areas that may not be able to sustain a full service hospital. - b.
 Children admissions.
-A hospital whose primary focus is the health and treatment of children and adolescents. - b.
+A hospital whose primary focus is the health and treatment of children and adolescents. - c.
 Subsidiary.
-A company that is wholly controlled by another or one that is more than 50% owned by another organization. - c.
+A company that is wholly controlled by another or one that is more than 50% owned by another organization. - d.
 Contract managed.
 General day-to-day management of an entire organization by another organization under a formal contract.
-Managing organization reports directly to the board of trustees or owners of the managed organization; managed organization retains total legal responsibility and ownership of the facility's assets and liabilities. - d.
+Managing organization reports directly to the board of trustees or owners of the managed organization; managed organization retains total legal responsibility and ownership of the facility's assets and liabilities. - e.
 Physician group.
-Cooperative practice of medicine by a group of physicians, each of whom as a rule specializes in some particular field. - f.
+Cooperative practice of medicine by a group of physicians, each of whom as a rule specializes in some particular field. - g.
 Co-located hospitals.
 Co-location refers to two or more entities, with separate CMS Certification Numbers occupying the same building, or conjoined buildings.